 Sol.
-According to section 16 of the Indian Partnership Act, 1932, subject to contract between partners if a partner derives any profit for himself from any transaction of the firm, or from the use of the property or business connection of the firm or the firm name, he shall account for that profit and pay it to the firm; if a partner carries on any business of the same nature as and competing with that ofthe firm, he shall him in that business.
+According to section 16 of the Indian Partnership Act, 1932, subject to contract between partners if a partner derives any profit for himself from any transaction of the firm, or from the use of the property or business connection of the firm or the firm name, he shall account for that profit and pay it to the firm; if a partner carries on any business of the same nature as and competing with that ofthe firm, he shall account for and pay to the firm all profits made by him in that business.